JKI757/gr-mac-vocoder-blocks/README.md

 This is a standalone build of the GNU Radio vocoder module.
 It contains all necessary components to build and use the vocoder functionality without requiring the full GNU Radio suite.

+Please note this is not really maintained and won't be.
+It's simply my fix for the fact that the homebrew version of gnuradio (3.10.12.0_1) doesn't have the codec2 or the freedv blocks installed.

 ## Overview

 The gr-vocoder module provides various voice codecs for GNU Radio, including: